 The city of Montreal in the Quebec Province is one of the most visited destinations in Canada with lots of friendly people.
 French is the most commonly spoken language here but nearly everyone also speaks English.
 Like many big cities, it is divided up into neighborhoods but the most popular area is the downtown, particularly Old Montreal.

-The Notre-Dame Basilica of Montreal is one the most visited attractions in Old Montreal because of its intricate architecture and stain glass windows.
+The Notre Dame Basilica of Montreal is one the most visited attractions in Old Montreal because of its intricate architecture and stained glass windows.
 If you would like to take a short guided tour of the church for a nominal fee, then review the seven-day schedule for hours.
 Mass is a free service, open to the public every day where you also get to see inside.
-There is a main chapel, which is iconic, and a smaller one that is connected.
+There is the main chapel, which is iconic, and a smaller one that is connected.
 Accessibility to either is made possible by ramps; no other modifications, including restrooms, were made.

 Parks and Gardens

 The centerpiece of Montreal is Mount Royal.
 It is a hill more than a mountain, covered in trees with great views of the city.
-To get there requires a taxi or car ride.
-A few overlooks exist, some with access though everywhere on the Mount Royal is on an incline.
+Getting there requires a taxi or car ride.
+A few overlooks exist, some with access though everywhere on Mount Royal is on an incline.

-If you make it this far, be sure to drive around the Mount Royal Cemetery.
-This peaceful and beautiful place is a commonplace for locals to get-a-way or exercise.
+If you make it this far, be sure to drive around Mount Royal Cemetery.
+This peaceful and beautiful place is commonplace for locals to get away or exercise.
 Many of Canada’s most famous civilians and politicians are buried here.
-Gravestones date back to more than hundred years ago.
+Gravestones date back more than a hundred years ago.

 Montreal Botanical Garden

-Generally, the grounds are basically flat but the Chinese, Japanese and Alpine Garden have small to moderate-sized hills.
-The Chinese Garden was particularly inaccessible due to uneven cobblestones; and you won’t find automatic doors here either.
+Generally, the grounds are basically flat but the Chinese, Japanese, and Alpine Gardens have small to moderate-sized hills.
+The Chinese Garden was particularly inaccessible due to uneven cobblestones, and you won’t find automatic doors here either.
 Paved walkways are common throughout the garden, but most of the inner and side gardens are made up of primarily packed granite rock which gets a little chunky in some areas.

 Getting Here: Besides a taxi or other vehicle, you can take the Green Line Bus to reach the gardens.